reserve-protocol/protocol/docs/system-design.md

 Dimension: `{1}`

 The max trade slippage is a percentage value that describes the maximum deviation from oracle prices that any trade can clear at.
+Oracle prices have ranges of their own; the maximum trade slippage permits additional price movement beyond the worst-case oracle price.

 Anticipated value: `0.01e18` = 1%
 Mainnet reasonable range: 1e12 to 1e18